na4oman/trillo/README.md

-# Trillo: Flexbox Project
+# Trillo: A Flexbox Project

 This is the second project in Jonas Schmedtmann Udemy course [Advanced CSS and SASS](https://www.udemy.com/course/advanced-css-and-sass/).
-The main goal of the project is creating a responsive landing page using **Flexbox CSS layouts**.
+The main goal of the project is creating a responsive landing page using **Flexbox CSS layout methods**.

 ## The advanced CSS and SASS course includes:
 1. How CSS works behind the scenes: the cascade, specificity, inheritance, etc.